dart-lang/build/build_config/README.md

 Customizing the build behavior of a package is done  by creating a `build.yaml` file, which describes your configuration.

+## Dividing a package into Build targets
+When a `Builder` should be applied to a subset of files in a package the package can be broken up into multiple 'targets'.
+Targets are configured in the `targets` section of the `build.yaml`.
+Each target may contain the following keys.

+- **name**: String, Required.
+The name of the target within the package.
+Targets can be referred to by `'$packageName:$targetName'` keys.
+If the target is the default target for the package it can also be referred to as just `'$packageName'`.
+Usually the 'default' target will use the package name as the target name.
+- **default**: Boolean, Optional.
+Whether this is the default target within the package.
+If there is only one target in the package this can be omitted, otherwise exactly 1 target must specify `default: True`.
+- **sources**: List of Strings or Map, Optional.
+The set of files within the package which make up this target.
+Files are specified using glob syntax.
+If a List of Strings is used they are considered the 'include' globs.
+If a Map is used can only have the keys `include` and `exclude`.
+Any file which matches any glob in `include` and no globs in `exclude` is considered a source of the target.
+When `include` is omitted every file is considered a match.
+- **dependencies**: List of Strings, Optional.
+The targets that this target depends on.
+Strings in the format `'$packageName:$targetName'` to depend on a target within a package or `$packageName` to depend on a package's default target.
+By default this is all of the package names this package depends on (from the `pubspec.yaml`).
+- **builders**: Map, Optional.
+See "configuring builders" below.

+## Configuring `Builder`s applied to your package
+Each target can specify a `builders` key which configures the builders which are applied to that target.
+The value is a Map from builder to configuration for that builder.
+The key is in the format `'$packageName|$builderName'`.
+The configuration may have the following keys:

+- **enabled**: Boolean, Optional: Whether to apply the builder to this target.
+  Omit this key if you want the default behavior based on the builder's `auto_apply` configuration.
+Builders which are manually applied (`auto_apply: none`) are only ever used when there is a target specifying the builder with `enabled: True`.
+- **generate_for**: List of String or Map, Optional:.
+The subset of files within the target's `sources` which should have this Builder applied.
+See `sources` configuration above for how to configure this.
+- **options**: Map, Optional: A free-form map which will be passed to the `Builder` as a `BuilderOptions` when it is constructed.
+Usage varies depending on the particular builder.

 ## Defining `Builder`s to apply to dependents (similar to transformers)

 If users of your package need to apply some code generation to their package,